mikeperry-tor/acwiki/Survival-Guides/Snowflake-Bridge-Survival-Guide.md

 3. `setcap 'cap_net_bind_service=+ep' /usr/local/bin/snowflake-server`
 4. `service tor start`

 Check /var/log/syslog and /var/log/tor/snowflake-server.log for error messages.
-If snowflake-server.log shows `bind: permission denied`, ensure that you have run the `setcap` command, and that the `NoNewPrivileges=no` configuration from [[AntiCensorshipTeam/SnowflakeBridgeInstallationGuide]] is in place.
+If there are `bind: permission denied` errors, ensure that you have run the `setcap` command, and that the tor `NoNewPrivileges=no` configuration from the [Snowflake Bridge Installation Guide](Survival Guides/Snowflake Bridge Installation Guide) is in place.

 Standalone proxy-go instances
 -----------------------------